💡 Quick Answer

 Q: Can I leave a gift for a particularly kind server?

-A: Generally, no. Even if you want to show extra appreciation, direct gifts to staff can be awkward or refused.
-A sincere verbal thank you is the most appropriate gesture.
+A: Generally, no. Even if the server was very kind, a direct gift may feel awkward or may be refused.
+A sincere thank you is usually the most appropriate response.

 Q: What if a Japanese person offers me a gift at a restaurant?